 Working with restaurants more closely to reduce food waste by making portions more reasonable, and encouraging programs that get excess food to the hungry and even allow it to be sold inexpensively would be helpful.
 There are some great emerging ideas in this field that should be considered!

-Louise Fleming over 7 years ago
+Louise Fleming about 8 years ago

 I strongly support the vision of the Don't Waste Long Beach's Coalition, and commend the City Sustainability Commission, Department Heads and Sustainability Offices, for preparing this comprehensive Sustainable LongBeach Plan.